 Independent mankind does not want anybody—including Almighty God—telling it what to do.
 Thankfully, as both of these accounts reveal, all the puny human efforts to fight Christ will be dashed to pieces.
 Every knee will bow to Christ as the King of the earth.
 All of mankind will confess that Jesus Christ is Lord (Philippians 2:9–11).

-Finally, under the rule of the Kingdom of God, human beings will finally learn to trust in, rely on and depend upon Jesus Christ and God the Father.
+Finally, under the rule of the Kingdom of God, human beings will finally learn to trust in, rely on, and depend upon Jesus Christ and God the Father.
+No longer will people perish for lack of vision or guidance (Proverbs 29:18).
 Mankind will humbly submit to God’s rule and finally, at long last, find the true happiness it has been seeking—but has never been able to find.

-To learn more about this glorious future Kingdom, read our powerful and inspiring booklet, The World Ahead: What Will It Be Like?
+To learn more about the glorious future Kingdom God has in store, read the booklet The World Ahead: What Will It Be Like?
 You can read it online, download it, or request a printed copy absolutely free of charge.